alejandrocardenasa-lgtm/ETL_Workshop_1/README.md

 The grain of the fact table is:

-One row per candidate application.

-Each record represents a single application submitted by a candidate on a specific date, associated with a specific technology and seniority level.
+Each row represents an individual application of a candidate to a selection process.

+The grain is an individual application, because each row represents when a candidate applies to a selection process.

-Since a candidate can apply multiple times, the level of detail is the application, not the candidate.
+Since the same candidate can apply multiple times, the level of detail is not the candidate itself, but each individual application.

-Defining the grain clearly ensures consistent aggregations and avoids ambiguity.

 ## 7. Tables Structure